Introduction: DIY Desk Lamp

 Step 1: Shaping the Lamp

-First: I used a small sheet of 3/4in oak plywood.
-Marked out a rectangle (12.5in by 14in )
+First: I used a small sheet of 3/4-inch oak plywood.
+Then I marked out a rectangle (12.5in by 14in )

-Second: I made a marked 3in from each corner.
-Then use a paint can or a round object to create an arch in the corner.
+Second: I made a marked 3-inch from each corner.
+Then used a paint can or a round object to create an arch in the corner.

 Step 2: Duplicating the Shapes

-If you don't have a router just duplicate the same shape 3 times the same way.
+If you don't have a router, just duplicate the same shape three times the same way.

 If you have a router, then you can use a flush bit.
-Just use two sided tape to hold the nice recent cut piece of plywood.
-Then have shaped the second piece of plywood and follow the same steps for the third.
+Just use two-sided tape to hold the nice recent cut piece of plywood.
+Then shape the second piece of plywood and follow the same steps for the third.

 Then transfer the shape over to the other plywood using the same method used to duplicate the interior.
-I ended up shaping the 4th piece of 1/4in ply to make the lamp frame thicker.
+I ended up shaping the fourth piece of 1/4-inch plywood to make the lamp frame thicker.
 Once all the pieces are ready, glue them together using wood glue.
 Clamp and allow enough time for the glue to dry.

 Step 3: Applying Veneer